Stelios Skevofilakas: Club career

-Skevofilakas was born on 6 January 1939 at Nea Ionia.
-He started his football career at one of his neighborhood teams, Eleftheroupoli, from which he was transferred to AEK Athens in 1961 at the age of 21.
+Skevofilakas started his football career in 1955 at one of his neighborhood teams, Eleftheroupoli, where in 1961 he was transferred to AEK Athens at the age of 21.
 He played in the midfield positions with and especially as a wide midfielder.
 His official debut with the yellow and black jersey was at Rizoupoli Stadium on 9 September 1961, in the victory of AEK over Egaleo by 8–0, where he provided three assists in the two goals of Nestoridis at the 40th and 43rd minute and a goal of Stamatiadis at the 65th minute.
-Skevofilakas won 3 championships and 2 Greek Cups, while he was a member of the team that played in the European Cup quarter finals in 1969 against Spartak Trnava, losing by a margin, the opportunity to face Johan Cruyff's Ajax in the semi-finals.
+Skevofilakas won 3 championships and 2 Greek Cups, while he was a member of the team that played in the European Cup quarter finals in 1969 against Spartak Trnava, losing by a margin the opportunity to face Johan Cruyff's Ajax in the semi-finals.
 The intention of the club's then manager, Branko Stanković to renew the club's roster, brought Skevofilakas to leave AEK among other players, in 1972 and move to Atromitos.

-On 21 May 1973, Skevofilakas alongside Balopoulos, Psychogios and Kefalidis, who all had been released from AEK and played for Atromitos, started in the game against their former club in Peristeri, and the match ended with a 1–0 victory for the hosts.
-It was the first time that they played against AEK, while Lakis Nikolaou, made his maiden participation against his former team, Atromitos, with the yellow-blacks.
+On 21 May 1973, Skevofilakas alongside Balopoulos, Psychogios and Kefalidis, who were all released from AEK and played for Atromitos, started in the game against their former club at Peristeri Stadium, where the match ended with a 1–0 victory for the hosts.
+It was the first time that they played against AEK, while Lakis Nikolaou, made his maiden participation against his former team, with the yellow-blacks.
 He retired as a footballer in the summer of 1973, at the age of 34.

 International career

+Skevofilakas was part of the Greek military team, with whom he won the World Military Cup in 1962.

 Skevofilakas made 11 appearances for the Greece, playing in qualifying matches for the 1966 FIFA World Cup and UEFA Euro 1968.
 He made his debut in May 1963 at an away friendly match against Poland, which ended 4–0.

+Managerial career

+After his playing career was over Skevofilakas enacted with coaching mainly in lower division clubs.
+On 24 July 1977 he signed for Marko.
+In the summer of 1979 he took over as the new manager of Ionikos.
+In 1982 he was the manager of Kerkyra for a season.
+In the summer of 1983 he became the manager of Olympiacos Chalkida.
+In 1996, Skevofilakas took charge of the bench of newly promoted second division club, Niki Volos for a season, where he managed to finish in the seventh place of the league.